Enalean/tuleap-documentation-en/languages/en/user-guide/svn.rst

 The Subversion Browsing Interface
 ----------------------------------

-|SYSPRODUCTNAME| offers a number a facilities that allow you to
-interact with your Subversion repository through the Web interface.
+Tuleap offers a number a facilities that allow you to interact with your Subversion repository through the Web interface.
 The Subversion Web interface does not intend to replace the Subversion client that you should normally use on your desktop computer.
 It rather